 A18-49 - From Nielsen.
-Adults 18-49 rating.
+Live+Same Day Adults 18-49 rating.
 Percentage of US TV-owning adults 18-49 watching the program.
-This is the publicly available TV ratings currency that correlates best with renewals and ad rates, so I talk almost exclusively in 18-49 terms.
-For more on why I use this and not total viewers, I recommend the Intro to Nielsen Ratings and the Peetooplus project.
+This is the publicly available TV ratings currency that correlates best with renewals and ad rates, so most of the work here is conducted in 18-49 terms.
+For more on why I use this and not total viewers, I recommend the Demos & DVRs portion of the Intro to Nielsen Ratings and the Peetooplus posts.

 Last - Calculation.
-A18-49 percent difference from previous episode.
+A18-49 difference (percent and numerical) from the show's previous episode.
 This has become sort of the standard-issue number in the great race to make daily ratings interesting.
-I'm not someone who obsesses over these for every single show every single week, because I think most individual fluctuations are meaningless and boring, and quite a few are misleading, but it's still a pretty reliable go-to way of explaining what happened last night.
+I'm not someone who obsesses over these for every single show every single week, because most individual fluctuations are meaningless, and quite a few are misleading, but it's still a pretty reliable go-to way of explaining what happened last night.

 LeLa - Calculation.
 A18-49 percent difference between the show's lead-in and its lead-in for the previous episode.
 Typically, if the listings are the same as last week, you can just look to the "Last" of the program above it to get this number.
 This number is at its most useful when a show has a drastic change in lead-in.
 It's meant to be used in tandem with "Last" as a possible explanation for week-to-week fluctuations.
 Since I don't have half-hour breakdowns till next week, LeLa compares full program ratings; so if last week's lead-in had a 2.0 average but a 2.5 in the last half-hour, the LeLa compares to the 2.0.
 (The last half-hour numbers can be seen later in the SpotVault.)

 Rank - Calculation.
-The A18-49 rating's rank among the show's episodes that have aired so far this season.
-I kind of avoided getting too heavily into the "season/series low" stuff late last season because I just don't find it all that newsworthy when it's happening to everyone.
+The A18-49 rating's rank among the show's episodes so far this season.
+I kind of avoid getting too heavily into the "season/series low" stuff in the spring because I just don't find it all that newsworthy when it's happening to everyone.
 Still, I think I need some number that refers back to the rest of the season beyond last week, and especially early in the season I prefer this to the "Avg" number used last year.

 y2y - Calculation.
-The show's A18-49 rating compared to its A18-49 rating a year ago.
+Percent difference between A18-49 and the show's rating a year ago.
 This is roughly the "SHOW" portion of my daily "Demos Year-to-Year" posts of past seasons, although the formula is more complicated.
 I have always been hesitant to have the year-to-year numbers in the mix all season because I don't think they're all that helpful during non-sweeps periods.
 But it's also been kind of awkward setting them aside in separate posts.
 So maybe I just won't refer to them during non-sweeps periods!